endiangroup/gopwa/README.md

 [See the official Amazon Payments docs for more information](https://payments.amazon.co.uk/developer/documentation/lpwa/201909330)

 ## Features:
-- Comprehensive suite of native types for all requests and responses (17/08/2016)
+- Comprehensive suite of native types for all requests and responses for non-recurring endpoints (08/09/2018)
 - Supports both sandbox and live endpoints
-- Supports all known amazon payment regions (17/08/2016)
+- Supports all amazon payment regions (17/08/2016)
 - Error handling with native type
 - New or custom request/responses are supported via interfaces (see `paywithamazon.go: PayWithAmazon.Do()`)
 - Optionally supports retrying throttled requests with exponential backoff (disabled by default, enable with: `PayWithAmazon.HandleThrottling(true)`)